paulwarren/nzde/dict/L/README.md

 ## lick

+n. a block of mineral material, dietary supplement; usually a block, that is placed in the paddock for the animals to lick.
+It may be in the form of a drum with a rotating ball that the animals lick; =cattle-lick; = salt-lick
+> farming

+v. to speed, to move at full speed.
+> intransitive

+<b>1</b> n.
+(Rural) a proprietary mineral feed block for farm stock.

 <b>2</b> n.
 > hard work'; also adverbial `by hard work'; `great guns': Aust coll ca1888 (Bold) from US (-1861); nf W3 P8 LICKS 3.
 Big licks hard work: Aust 1888; also adv. by hard work (going it big licks) Aust.] big licks, go in for big licks, to attack or proceed in a vigorous way, to go great guns: some time's derogatory as implying `biting off more than one can chew', putting on a false appearance.